 MGE interacts with its subsidiaries and its parent corporation like a service company; therefore, the Commission continues to monitor cost allocations among the affiliates in rate cases to ensure that the other entities in the holding company system are paying their fair share of costs.
-The Commission continues to monitor the CNG investment.
-A holding company audit of the MGE Energy system is scheduled to occur in second and third quarter of 2017.
+A holding company audit of the MGE Energy system is scheduled to occur in first and second quarter of 2020.
 At the time of this report, Commission staff is in the early planning and testing phase of the audit.
-Commission staff estimates a completion date of August 31, 2017.
+Commission staff estimates a completion date of August 31, 2020.